yhs0602/Android-Disassembler/README.md

 - The storage chooser now retains the session, so that it remembers the last browsed folder.
 - Added Hex View and utility calculator.
 - Theme installation is automated.
+- Choose which binary to analyze when the zip/apk has multiple binaries.
+- Choose APK from installed

 # [Themes Download](https://github.com/KYHSGeekCode/Android-Disassembler/tree/master/themes)
  Good themes usually help you recognize some important instructions easily.